tomeskenazi/bitnamitools/README.md

 #### Setting up the Jenkins Master instance
 This instance will be used to run the script.

-- Create a new instance from AWS Console, choose a default Red Hat Enterprise Release
+- Create a new instance from AWS Console, choose a default Red Hat Enterprise Release and set the security group to allow HTTP, SSH and custom 8080 ports open to secure IPs of your choice, as well as all connections to current VPC.
 - Log on to the machine and run:
 ```
 # Update System Packages